 - ‘Members only’ group on Facebook: (not for personal communication – this is a general parent’s blog)

 - Speak to us face-to-face in the mornings or at pick up times.

 - Make an appointment to speak to us at a mutually convenient time.

-- Weekly email updates (usually sent out each Friday) and also posted on the nursery notice boards for parents to view.
+- Regular email updates (usually sent out Fridays) and also posted on the nursery notice boards for parents to view.
 Please read these Newsletters as they contain important information about the following week’s events at nursery.

 - Annual Progress Reports (Summer Term) – these have feedback slips for parents.

 - ‘Wow slips’ – for telling us when your child has done something special at home.

 - We arrange baby and toddler groups to which parents may wish to bring younger siblings.